MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/hakima-laribi/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Étudiants et étudiantes (Ph.
+  - Student (Ph.
 D.)
 ---

-Hakima Laribi est étudiante au doctorat dans le laboratoire MEDomics UdeS depuis 2022.
-Elle travaille sur un projet de prédiction de la mortalité à l'aide de diverses techniques d'apprentissage machine.
+Hakima Laribi is a PhD student in the MEDomics UdeS laboratory since 2022.
+She is working on a project to predict mortality using various machine learning techniques.